arduxio/ardux/README.md

-# Welcome to ardux, a project focused on one handed keyboards and one handed typing.
+# Welcome to ardux, a project focused on one handed keyboards

 *This repo houses our website and other static resources.*

-We have a Discord at [https://discord.gg/fGUjnUuAVQ](https://discord.gg/fGUjnUuAVQ) where a lot of converation happens and knowledge base at [https://ardux.info](https://ardux.info)
+We are part of the [https://inkeys.tech](https://inkeys.tech) Discord at [https://discord.gg/fGUjnUuAVQ](https://discord.gg/fGUjnUuAVQ) where a lot of converation happens and our knowledge base it part of [https://inkeys.wiki](https:/inkeys.wiki)

 We hope to see you about!